 Creating a business plan for your restaurant is essential.
-It helps you plan ahead and gives you insights to run your business better.
+It helps you plan and gives you insights to run your business better.
 One of the critical components of your restaurant business plan is the SWOT Analysis.
-A SWOT Analysis basically identifying the Strengths (S), Weaknesses (W), Opportunities (O), and the Threats (T) of the restaurant that you can use to plan your business strategies.
+A SWOT Analysis is primarily identifying the Strengths (S), Weaknesses (W), Opportunities (O), and the Threats (T) of the restaurant that you can use to plan your business strategies.
 A SWOT analysis is usually represented in the form of a two by two graph, with Strengths in the top left side, Weaknesses in the top right side, Opportunities in the bottom left side, and Threats in the bottom right side.

 Doing a proper SWOT analysis is critical to the success of your restaurant.
 In this article, we will help you do the SWOT analysis of your restaurant the right way.

-The first thing that is usually mentioned in the SWOT analysis are the strengths of your restaurant business that are a result of the internal factors.
+The first thing that is usually mentioned in the SWOT analysis is the strengths of your restaurant business that are a result of the internal factors.
 These are the advantages your business has over other restaurants and give you an edge.
 While writing down the strengths in your SWOT analysis, list down all the positive attributes of your restaurant.
-These are the factors that would actually help you generate revenue.
+These are the factors that would help you generate revenue.

 Your weaknesses are the areas where you are at a disadvantage, have something missing, or is costing you undue money and making you lose out on profits.
 This could be anything; from having an inexperienced staff to having a limited marketing budget.
 Even if the weaknesses are not in your control, you can instead work to compensate for them.

-Opportunities are the areas where you see a real potential in the restaurant business and drive more profits.
+Opportunities are the areas where you see real potential in the restaurant business and drive more profits.
 You can identify the opportunities by looking at the actual possibilities that can increase your restaurant sales.
 These could be possible trends that you can catch on early and harness them to attract customers.
 For instance, there could be an upcoming shopping complex near your restaurant that would further get high footfalls.

-There is a risk involved in all types of businesses, and same is the case of a restaurant.
+There is a risk involved in all types of businesses, and the same is the case with a restaurant.
 Hence, you should try to identify the factors that are posing a threat to your business.
-The most common threat in the restaurant business is the high competition in the market.
-There can be other possible threats as well, such as a rise in the price of raw materials on increase in your property rent.
+The most common risk in the restaurant business is the high competition in the market.
+There can be other possible threats as well, such as a rise in the price of raw materials, or an increase in your property rent.